 A custom rewrite can be used to manage miscellaneous redirects, such as redirecting a page from your store to an external website.
-For example, you might have two Magento websites, each with their own domain.
+For example, you might have two Commerce websites, each with their own domain.
 You can use a custom redirect to reroute requests for a product, category, or page to the other website.
 Unlike other redirect types, the target of a custom redirect is not chosen from a list of existing pages in your store.

 Before you begin, make sure that you understand exactly what the redirect is to accomplish.
 Think in terms of target / source or redirect to / redirect from.
 Although people might still navigate to the former page from search engines or outdated links, the redirect causes your store to switch to the new target.